9: Evolution of the Hindu–Arabic digit

 The form of could possibly derive from the Arabic letter waw, which in its isolated form (و) resembles the number 9.

 The modern digit resembles an inverted 6.
 To disambiguate the two on objects and labels that can be inverted, they are often underlined.
 It is sometimes handwritten with two strokes and a straight stem, resembling a raised lower-case letter q, which distinguishes it from the 6.
 Similarly, in seven-segment display, the number 9 can be constructed either with a hook at the end of its stem or without one.
 Most LCD calculators use the former, but some VFD models use the latter.

 Mathematics

-9 is the fourth composite number, and the first odd composite number.
-9 is also a refactorable number.
+9 is the fourth composite number, the first odd composite number, a square, a Motzkin number, and the number of derangements of 4 items.

 Casting out nines is a quick way of testing the calculations of sums, differences, products, and quotients of integers in decimal, a method known as long ago as the 12th century.
+A decimal integer is divisible by 9 if and only if the sum of its digits is divisible by 9.